reserve-protocol/protocol/docs/collateral.md

 ##### Synthetic reference units (advanced)

 In some cases, a synthetic reference unit will be required.
-Let's take the case of the **UNIV2LP** token for a like-kind stablecoin pool such as the USDC/USDT pair.
+Let's take the case of an **UNIV2LP** token for a like-kind stablecoin pool such as the USDC/USDT pair.

 (Note: In UNIV2 trading fees are automatically re-invested back into the pool)